A weekend itinerary for culture fans, from art and theatre, to dance and history, across the city’s major museums, galleries and theatres.

 Morning: South Kensington

 Avoid the crowds and start the day at the Science Museum in South Kensington – find out why it is the most Googled museum in the world.
 Home to an incredible collection of scientific artifacts and stunning exhibitions, this museum is located right next to two other incredible institutions: the Natural History Museum and The Victoria & Albert Museum.
-Explore the new Design Museum, moving to London’s Museum quarter in Kensington from November 2016.
+Explore the new Design Museum, which has recently opened in a brand new location in London’s Museum quarter in Kensington.

 Lunch: Victoria & Albert Museum